 Expenses incurred in carrying out employment can be deducted from gross salary.
 These expenses include commuting expenses, expenses for tools or other work equipment, certain membership dues, and certain away-from-home expenses.
-The deduction is generally not limited.
-If the employee does not claim higher itemized business expenses, a standard annual deduction for income-related expenses of EUR 1,200 (tax year 2022) or EUR 1,230 (tax year 2023) is granted.
+The deduction is generally not limited If the employee does not claim higher itemized business expenses, a standard annual deduction for income-related expenses of EUR 1,230 (as of tax year 2023) is granted.

-If the employees use their private car for business travel and are not reimbursed by the employer tax-free, they can claim as a business expense a flat amount for business mileage (presently EUR 0.30 per kilometre).
+If the employees use their private car for business travel and are not reimbursed by the employer tax-free, they can claim as a business expense a flat amount for business mileage (presently EUR 0.30 per kilometer).